oguru/DnD-AI/Session/11 - Hades.md

 ## Arrival in Hades

-The party emerges from the planar pathway into the Gray Wastes, immediately struck by the oppressive atmosphere.
-Here, color drains from everything - their vibrant equipment fades to muted grays, and even their divine auras appear washed out.
+You emerge from the planar pathway into the Gray Wastes, immediately struck by the oppressive atmosphere.
+Here, color drains from everything - your vibrant equipment fades to muted grays, and even your divine auras appear washed out.
 The very air seems to leech hope and determination.
+As you come to your senses, you hear a deep reverberating voice boom through the air - "Welcome to your final resting place.
+I've been waiting for you... come to me, and meet your end once and for all."

 ### The Landscape
 - Endless rolling hills of gray ash and dust stretch in all directions